simonmcmanus/simonmcmanus.com/posts/eleventy-layouts-with-sizlate.md

 * list item
 ```

-But if you want to generate the selectors based on the front matter data you can add a mapper function to the main template:
+But if you want to generate the selectors based on the front matter data you can add a mapper function into  `layout.sizlate.11ty.js`:

 ```js